Koverkill/toolchain/README.md

 *Ubuntu is a complete Linux operating system, freely available with both community and professional support.*

 While I am far from a Linux distro expert, Ubuntu-18.04 has worked well for me.
-I have tried Ubuntu-20.04 but the current limitations of serial devices was too much of an obstacle for my work flow, I wouln't be suprised if I try a new distro and like it more.
+I have tried Ubuntu-20.04 but the current limitations of serial devices was too much of an obstacle for my work flow, I wouldn't be surprised if I try a new distro and like it more.

 ## [Microsoft PowerToys](https://docs.microsoft.com/en-us/windows/powertoys/)